iGW-TU-Dresden/ISOSIMpy_teaching/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/iGW-TU-Dresden/ISOSIMpy/main)

 A Binder is available in which you can run the example notebooks remotely.
-With that, you do not need to install a Python distribution but you are also limited in functionality and adaptability (you cannot adapt the notebooks manually).
+With that, you do not need to install a Python distribution but you are also limited in functionality and adaptability.

 # Installing and Using the Package